ivogeorg/ce-learning-progression-004-06-12/learning-progression-with-la-schema.md

 8. Draw the circuit and show the calculations for case 7.2.1.6.
 9. Draw the circuit and show the calculations for case 7.2.1.7.
 10. Draw the circuit and show the calculations for case 7.2.1.8.
-11. Record a video of the operation of the circuit for 7.2.2.
+11. Record a video (in the simulator) of the operation of the circuit for 7.2.2.
-12. Record a video of the operation of the circuit for 7.2.3, and include a narrative with explanation and analysis of its operation.
+12. Record a video (in the simulator) of the operation of the circuit for 7.2.3, and include a narrative with explanation and analysis of its operation.

 ### Step 8: Multimeter